Passive house designers

 Building a Passive House uses higher quality building products and systems than a standard house (such as triple glazed thermally broken window and door suites) and as a result build cost can be higher than a similarly designed house.
 However, with the lower running costs of a Passive House and quality of the building components, over the lifespan of the building they are shown to be more cost effective than a conventionally built house.

-bbc architects are one of a select few Architect members of the New Zealand Passive House Institute and now have a certified Passive House Designer on staff.
+Three Line Studio are one of a select few Architect members of the New Zealand Passive House Institute and now have a certified Passive House Designer on staff.
 We have designed a number of architectural passive homes with high energy efficiency and very happy clients.

 Talk to us now, we can help your new home dreams become reality.